sfirke/janitor/vignettes/introduction.md

 Crosstabulate two variables with `crosstab()`
 ---------------------------------------------

 `crosstab()` generates a crosstab table.
-There many crosstab functions already; this one is distinguished by: + It returns a data.frame (actually, a `tbl_df`) + It is simple. + It calculates frequencies by default but can calculate row, column, and table-wise percentages. + It can (optionally) display `NA` values
+There many R crosstab functions already; this one is distinguished by:

+-   It returns a data.frame (actually, a `tbl_df`)
+-   It is simple.
+    -   It calculates frequencies by default but can calculate row, column, and table-wise percentages.
+    -   It can (optionally) display `NA` values

 It wraps the common pipeline of `group_by %>% summarise %>% mutate %>% spread` from the dplyr and tidyr packages, often used in exploratory analysis.